truenas/documentation/content/Solutions/Optimizations/STIGCompliance.md

 TrueNAS creates the root user and an administration user at installation.
 Some releases of TrueNAS might only have **root** as the default administration user, while other releases have either the **admin** or **truenas_admin** as the default user.

-TrueNAS systems with the **root** user, or either the **admin** or **truenas_admin** user should create a new administration user with full control privileges and assign a complex password that you should change on a frequent basis.
+TrueNAS systems with the **root** user, or either the **admin** or **truenas_admin** user should create a new administration user with full control privileges and assign a complex password that follow current guidelines for managing passwords.

 After testing the login for the new administration user, disable both the **root** user password if not already disabled and the the default **admin** or **truenas_admin** user password to security-harden the system.
 Only enable the root user password when necessary to perform functions not available to administration user, and when tasks are complete, disable the root user password again.